-Kindred, a Democrat, was the representative for New York's 2nd congressional district from 1927 to 1929.
+Kindred was the representative for New York’s 2nd congressional district and was a Democrat.
+He served from 1927 to 1929.

 From Apr 1911 to Mar 1929, Kindred missed 531 of 988 roll call votes, which is 53.7%.
 This is much worse than the median of 16.7% among the lifetime records of representatives serving in Mar 1929.
 The chart below reports missed votes over time.

 |Dec 1922-Mar 1923||60||55||91.7%||98th|

 |Dec 1928-Mar 1929||18||16||88.9%||97th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.